 The award is not an open submission.
 Each year, a diverse array of international nominators are asked to recommend suitable projects.
 A panel of judges, including Michael Mack and Polly Fleury (Wilson Centre for Photography), as well as two guest judges will together assess all submitted dummies, shortlisting 10 works; from the shortlist, a single project will be chosen as the winner to be published by MACK.

-The 2017 winning work A Life by the Sea, by Emmanuelle Andrianjafy, was announced at the opening of PhotoLondon at Somerset House, London, 18-21 May.
+The 2017 winning work Nothing’s In Vain, by Emmanuelle Andrianjafy, was announced at the opening of PhotoLondon at Somerset House, London, 18-21 May.
 The first edition was published by MACK in time for that announcement.

 The guest judges for the 2017 award were Diane Dufour, Director of Le Bal, Paris and Shoair Mavlian, Curator at Tate Modern, London.
 In 2017 the award involves not only publication of the winner by MACK but also a solo exhibition at PhotoLondon 2017.